airosa/sdmx-prototype-json/proto-20121022/field-guide.md

 ### measure

-*Array*.
-Array containing observation values.
+Either *Array* or *Object*. *Measure* field contains data values.
 The data type for observation value is *Number*.
 Undefined observation value is *null*.
-Data type for a missing observation value is a *String* with the value "-".
+Data type for a missing observation value is a *String* with the value "-" (HYPHEN).

 Nulls may be trimmed from the end of the array.
 As a special case an empty message that contains no observations has an empty value array (all observations